Tippet

+Elite costume

+Edward VI of England's robes included a tippet of crimson velvet embroidered with half moons of silver.
+Elizabeth I owned a fur "typett" made of three sable skins.

+Seventeenth-century Europe

+Instead of a more elaborate collar or ruff, some middle-cass women in, for instance, Golden-Age Holland, wore a tippet over the shoulders.
+An example can be seen in the Portrait of a Young Woman by Frans Hals at the Ferens Art Gallery, Hull.

 Ecclesiastical use

 Anglican

-The ceremonial scarf often worn by Anglican priests, deacons, and lay readers is called a tippet, also known as a "preaching scarf".
+The ceremonial scarf often worn by Anglican priests, deacons, and lay readers is called a tippet, also known as a "preaching scarf."
+It is a long piece of fabric, usually corded silk grosgrain but can also be of wool or polyester, around 110" long, 6" wide (though it varies between maker), and is pleated narrower at the portion where it is worn around the neck.
+Sometimes, the ends are pinked.

 It is worn with choir dress and hangs straight down at the front.
 Ordained clergy (bishops, priests and deacons) wear a black tippet.
 In the last century or so variations have arisen to accommodate forms of lay leadership.
 Authorized readers (known in some dioceses as licensed lay ministers) sometimes wear a blue one.
 A red tippet is also worn in some Anglican dioceses by commissioned lay workers.
 Commissioned evangelists of the Church Army are presented with a cherry red type tippet of the capelet or collar shape rather than a scarf, although some replace this with a scarf form of the tippet, retaining the distinctive red colour.

 Tippets are often worn as part of choir dress for the Daily Offices of Morning Prayer and Evening Prayer, as required in Canon B8 of the Church of England (in the Canon, the word "scarf" is used).
 Stricter low church clergy may wear the tippet, and not a coloured stole, as part of choir dress during any church service, including for the Holy Communion.
 This follows practice that was normalized from the Reformation until the late 19th century.
-By contrast, some Anglo-Catholics tend not to wear the tippet, preferring to wear the choir habit of Roman Catholic clergy which does not include it.
+By contrast, some Anglo-Catholics tend not to wear the tippet, preferring the choir habit of Roman Catholic clergy.

 Clergy who are entitled to wear medals, orders, or awards sometimes fix them to the upper left side of the tippet on suitable occasions (such as Remembrance Sunday in the Church of England).
 Sometimes the end of the tippet is embroidered with the coat of arms of an ecclesiastical institution with which the cleric is affiliated.
 It is common for the Canons of Cathedral churches to have the coat of arms of their cathedral embroidered on one or both sides of the tippet, commonly on the breast rather than the end, as a sign of office.

 The tippet is not the stole, which although often worn like a scarf, is a Eucharistic vestment, usually made of richer material, and varying according to the liturgical colour of the day.